Ollynov/t-school-fullstack-2/CSS-Bootstrap/lecture-notes-css.md

   *Exercise: update your HTML to include the CSS ids above, but you may have to add/edit them to make your nav look good and stay responsive*

-  *Exercise 2: make the Nav bar look good *
+  *Exercise 2: make the Nav bar look good.
+Then update your other two html files to use the same styling.*

 ## BONUS